emregoynugur/PolicyOBDA/README.md

 The easiest way to run the project is installing [Eclipse](https://www.eclipse.org/downloads/) (or your favorite IDE) and import the code as a [Maven](https://maven.apache.org/install.html) project.
 The IDE should automatically download all the dependencies.

 We use the [Fast Downward](http://fast-downward.org/) planner in our tests.
-We recommend using the source code provided in our repository, as we had to make a slight change (`disabled verify_axiom_predicates function`) in the code.
+We recommend using the source code provided in our repository, as we had to make a slight change (disabled `verify_axiom_predicates` function in `/translate/normalize.py` file) in the code.
 (This issue will be addressed in the future.)
 See the [instructions](http://www.fast-downward.org/ObtainingAndRunningFastDownward) to compile the planner.

 ### Configuration File